 You don’t know what you don’t know.
 Contacting an accident attorney in Orange County will ensure you get the best advice possible as to how to proceed with your claim.
 You are also more likely to receive a higher settlement award with an attorney than without one.

-What Are the Most Common Injuries in Car Accidents?
+What Are the Most Common Injuries in Orange County Car Accidents?

 There are some common injuries that occur regardless of the type of auto accident you’re involved in.
 Any injury you sustain will come from at least one of the three different kinds of impact that happen during a car crash.